 - Ability to critically engage with key literature in encounters with empirical cases and materials.

 - Ability to employ conceptual tools and methods in STS in analyzing science and politics.

 - Ability to read advanced literature and cases and develop their own analysis in written and oral form.

 - Be prepared to have the relevant competence to write a master thesis in STS and related Fields.

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.

 If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures.

-The course is applicable for master programme students from humanities/social sciences.
-Students passed the course TIK4001 – Teknologi, innovasjon og kunnskap have a priority, other students are admitted if there is capacity.
+The course is applicable for master programme students from humanities/social sciences if they meet the prerequisites.
+Students from TIK Centre for Technology, Innovation and Culture have a priority, other students are admitted if there is capacity.

 Formal prerequisite knowledge